charlescc9/RoboND-Perception-Project/writeup_template.md

 Next I performed voxel grid downsampling to reduce the total number of points in the the pointcloud, improving computational efficiency for the later clustering and detection steps.
 Next I performed passthrough filtering to isolate the table from the rest of the image.
-I filtered first on the z axis to remove the table leg, and then on the x axis to remove parts of the dropboxes that were present in the image.
+I filtered first on the z axis to remove the table leg, and then on the y axis to remove parts of the dropboxes that were present in the image.
 Finally, I used RANSAC segmentation to separate the table from the objects.
 After downsampling and segmentation, the pointcloud only contained the objects of interest: